enactjs/sandstone/README.md

 export default MySandstoneApp;
 ```

-> Note: The sandstone decorator must be applied to the base component.
+> Note: The `@enact/sandstone/ThemeDecorator` must be applied to the base component.
 This decorator also applies
 `@enact/i18n/I18nDecorator`, `@enact/spotlight` and `@enact/ui/resolution` decorators.

 ## Install